This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 29. Vintage Records Bag and Hat Rack

-This record-style hat rack can add a vintage yet modern look that would please any music lover.
+This record-style hat rack idea can add a vintage yet modern look that would please any music lover.
 It would add to the funky and trendy vibe of your room decor, especially if you’re a bachelor.

 You would need to score some LPs from a thrift store or use your father’s old ones along with a pre-made hook set.
 It’s easy to create yourself and won’t take much time either.
 Just don’t forget to use a heavy-duty adhesive to ensure the organizer lasts long.